pywbem/pywbemtools/docs/pywbemclicommands.rst

     | OpenPegasus         |
     +---------------------+

-See :ref:`pywbemcli server brand --help` for details.
+See :ref:`pywbemcli server brand --help` for the exact help output of the command.

 .. _`Server info command`: